pytest-dev/pytest-random-order/README.rst

     Using --random-order-seed=24775
     ...

-You can now the ``--random-order-seed=...`` bit as an argument to the next run to produce the same order:
+You can now use the ``--random-order-seed=...`` bit as an argument to the next run to produce the same order:

 ::